Benefits of Carpet

-- Use door mats at the enteranceways to minimize stains and moisture from outside.
+- Use door mats at the entranceways to minimize stains and moisture from outside.

 - Don’t forget to clean carpets under area rugs.
 The carpet pile can get pushed down and need to be fluffed up periodically.

-- Spot clean carpet as soon as you find a spot.
-Don’t let the substances dry on carpeting.
+- Spot clean the carpet as soon as you find a spot.
+Don’t let the substances dry on the carpeting.

-- If carpet gets wet do not walk on the carpet until it is dry.
+- If the carpet gets wet, do not walk on the carpet until it is dry.

 - Plan to professionally clean carpets at least once a year.
 Consider hiring professionals for this task.

 - Use approved products to clean carpets.
 Contact Elliott Flooring to get some of Shaw Flooring’s R2X- stain and soil remover.